What's it like for students at WGU?

-Of course, you'll also need valid teaching credentials in the state where you live, so look for a top-ranked teaching degree with NCATE accreditation that leads to teacher licensure.
+Of course, you'll also need valid teaching credentials in the state where you live, so look for a top-ranked teaching degree from a Teachers College with CAEP accreditation that leads to teacher licensure.
 Choosing the right university and program is key to becoming a highly qualified earth science teacher.
 And even if you choose to go the online route to earn your degree, it's even possible to find an online university that incorporates student teaching and live classroom field experiences into its curriculum.

 Ready to jump-start your career in teaching earth science?
 The next step could be earning your B.S. in Science Education, Earth Science.
 Accredited, competency-based WGU offers this degree online for at a surprisingly affordable flat-rate tuition.
 Flexible enough for a working adult’s schedule with the option to accelerate, your degree may be closer than you think!